What Is Informational Intent? SEO Glossary

 Why Informational Intent Matters

 It represents the largest share of searches.
-Studies suggest that 50-80% of all search queries are informational.
-If you only target transactional and commercial keywords, you are ignoring the majority of search traffic.
+Industry studies estimate that a majority of all search queries are informational.
+If you only target transactional and commercial keywords, you are ignoring the largest slice of search traffic.

 It builds brand awareness.
 When someone finds your site while researching a topic, you become a trusted resource.
 Even if they do not buy anything today, they remember you when they are ready to purchase.